BCIT-SSD-2020-21/hauler-frontend/README.md

 - add .env file to the root folder (Sample for .env file created in the repo for refernce)
     - Create and add API keys for FireBase Authentication (API, Auth Domain, Project Id, Storage Bucket, Messaging Sender ID and App ID)
     - Add this Heroku link to the NETWORK_URL=
+    - Create an account with GCP and get GOOGLE_MAP_API with enabling (Places API, Directions API)

 -----------------------------------------------------------------------------------------------------------------------------------------------